BrankoVukmirovic/Ally-Py-docs/plugin-guide/sql_alchemy.rst

 		Persist the user model.
 		'''

 We added offset and limit attributes of type integer to the ``getUsers`` method.
 The Ally.py framework automatically handles free parameters as long as they have a default value and are of a primitive type.
-Adjusting ``sample_plugin.impl.user``:
+Adjusting ``sample_plugin.impl.user.py``:

 .. code-block:: python